Tuesday, June 22, 2010

 Seventeen Cats Displaced From Home After Spider Sighting

 Seventeen cats were forced to move from a home in Mukilteo after a spider broke into the home on Sunday evening.

 All of the cats were home at the time of the break in, one of whom had to be rescued by firefighters from the roof.

-Dame Elenore Clawdia Ryan, a 6-month-old, spayed Domestic Long Hair, was making waffles in the kitchen when a spider with a billy club burst through the sliding glass door and forced its way into the house.
+Dame Elenore Clawdia Ryan, a 6-month-old, spayed Domestic Long Hair, was making waffles in the kitchen when a spider with a large billy club burst through the sliding glass door and forced its way into the kitchen.

 Dame Elenore was in the kitchen when the suspect broke through a sliding glass door

 All the residents have since been safely placed in other homes until the spider is apprehended, according to police.

 Police and fire officials are looking into the possibility that stale Cheez-Its found in a bedroom on the second floor attracted the spider.

 “It appears to have been a big (spider),“ said police in a telephone interview after searching the home in the afternoon.
 The investigation is ongoing.

 Police immediately taped off the area and began an extensive search for the spider